ugroempi/CAs/README.md

 <code>NISTcat</code> and <code>oa1728.12.6</code>.<br /> The arrays
 referenced by <code>DWYERcat</code>, <code>NISTcat</code> can only be accessed with an internet connection.

+The R objects are available in the <code>data</code> folder of the package, corresponding raw data and construction code can be found in the <code>extdata</code> folder of the package, which can be located in the directory <code>inst/extdata</code> of the GitHub repo or, for a given R installation, using <code>system.file(“extdata”, package=“CAs”)</code> from within R.

 ## References